A result on Ricci curvature and the second Betti number: introduction

 3) $S^{m}\times S^{m}, m>4$ with product metric, $\bar{k}=1,\underline{k}=0$, $Ric=m-1>\frac{2m+1}{3}\bar{k}$, $b_{2}=0$.

 4) $\mathbb{C}\mathbb{P}^{n}$ with Fubini-Study metric, $\bar{k}=4,\underline{k}=1$, $Ric=2n+2=\bar{k}+\frac{2n-2}{3}(\bar{k}-\underline{k})$, $b_{2}(\mathbb{C}\mathbb{P}^{n})=1$.

 \end{example}

-From the examples we know that the inequality (1.1) is precise.
+From the examples we know that the inequality (1.1) is sharp.

 The proof of theorem 1.4 is also based on Bochner technique.
-But compare with Berger and Micallef-Wang's results, we consider a different side.
+But comparing with Berger and Micallef-Wang's results, we consider a different side.
 This allows us get a uniform result (without dimensional restriction).